How Amazon Is Changing Supply Chain Management

 Classes and Zones

 The location, size, and number of warehouses are important factors in Amazon’s supply chain success.
 Its warehouses are divided into five storage areas.
 Its library prime storage stores books and magazines.
 Next, its pallet prime storage stores full-case products that have very high demand.
 Next, case flow prime storage stores high-demand products picked in less-than-case quantities.
-Its reverse storage accommodates irregularly shaped and low-demand products.
+Its reserve storage accommodates irregularly shaped and low-demand products.
 Finally, its random storage area stores smaller, moderate-demand items.

 While Amazon has been increasing its army of robots in its warehouses, other online retailers were initially slow to follow.
 Now, however, robots are catching on both domestically and abroad in large facilities and smaller islands of automation within existing facilities.
 Autostore is an example of a robotic automation provider that can accommodate such islands of automation.